al6x/mongodb/readme.md

 - Scope, default_scope
 - Doesn't try to mimic ActiveRecord, MongoDB is differrent and this tool designed to get most of it.

-Existing ODM like MongoMapper and Mongoid are trying to hide simple but non-standard API of MongoDB by covering it with complicated but familiar API.
-This ODM exposes simplicity of MongoDB and leverages it's differences.

 ``` ruby
 # Connecting to MongoDB.
 require 'mongo_db/model'